Quantum Hall correlations in tilted extended Bose-Hubbard chains

 We connect a 2D FQH model and a dipole-conserving 1D extended Bose-Hubbard model (eBHM), revealing FQH correlations in the latter.
 While the conventional Landau-paradigm phases, \emph{e.g.}, density waves (DWs), have been studied in the 1D eBHM \cite{White2000, CAZALILLA2011}, we demonstrate that the 1D eBHM with a tilt reveals FQH correlations wherein the ground state adiabatically connects to a Laughlin state \cite{rezayi_1994_laughlina,seidel_2005_incompressible}.
 We use exact diagonalization (ED) \cite{gaur_2024_exact} and density matrix renormalization group (DMRG) \cite{white1992,white1993,fishman_itensor_2022,fishman_itensor_2022_03} techniques for numerical simulations, and a matrix product state (MPS) wavefunction \cite{nakamura_2012_exactlya,wang_2013_onedimensional} to analytically compute ground state entanglement properties and make observable predictions toward this emergent quantum phase.
 Our work thus introduces a surprisingly simple route to realize an FQH correlated state that complements existing approaches in photonic systems \cite{UMUCALILAR2011,NUNNENKAMP2011,UMUCALILAR2012,OZAWA2019}, superconducting qubits \cite{ROUSHAN2017a,kirmani_2022_probing,Kirmani2023}, and ultracold atoms \cite{Viefers2008, monika_2015_artificial,goldman_2016_topological,Cooper2019,Leonard_2023_realization}.
+Our results provide a unifying perspective on a diverse set of topics, connecting topological quantum phases of matter, such as FQH states, with dipole-conserving BHMs.
 We summarize by proposing directions to generalize the connection between FQH models and time-reversal invariant BHMs.

 \emph{Model---} We consider the repulsive eBHM on a chain with a spatial tilt at lattice filling $\nu_{\text{L}}=1/2$:

 where $\hat{b}_{j}^{\dagger}$ creates a boson at lattice site $j$, $J$ is the single-particle hopping energy, $U (V)$ is the onsite (nearest-neighbor) interaction energy, $\Delta$ is the tilt strength, and $N_s$ denotes the number of sites.